progteam/-DEPRECATED-problem-bank/greedy.md

 Greedy Algorithms
 =================
 Here are some problems can be solved using a greedy strategy.
-A greedy approach is fast, however, it may not always yield the correct result.
+A greedy approach takes the best action immediately at each step; thus it is fast.
+However, it may not always yield the correct result since the algorithm can be "short-sighted" and produce a suboptimal answer.
 When solving those problems, we need to convince ourselves the correctness of the greedy algorithms.

 ### Medium
 - [Zig Zag Nametag](https://open.kattis.com/problems/zigzag)